-For a typical game, of 4-6 players to last about three hours, a dowry size of 7 'piles of gems' (each of thousands of priceless gems) is about right.
+For a typical game, of 4-6 players to last about three hours, choose a dowry size of 7 'piles of gems' (each of thousands of priceless gems) and a target of ten points of prince's favour.

 Decide which optional scenario you are using, if any.

 Set up the event cards, if you are using them.